inclusive-design/website-cities/content/ideas/hackathon-project-descriptions.md

 date: "2018-09-14"
 ---

+We've gone through all of the great ideas from the co-design sessions and selected 8 of them to prototype at the September 21 Hackathon.
+For each one, we've prepared a design challenge, which lists the required features and intended use cases for the project.

+For more details about the Hackathon, and to apply to take part, please see the [Accessible City Hackathon Application announcement]({{< relref "/ideas/accessible-city-hackathon-app.html" >}}).

 ### [Project #1: Audible incoming traffic warnings @ intersections]({{< relref "/hackathon/prd/audible-incoming-traffic-warnings.md" >}})

 An occupancy sensor (pressure sensor, camera, etc.) in the street that lets people know about someone approaching on a bicycle or car if they're preparing to cross the street and / or currently in the street.
 [Read more]({{< relref "/hackathon/prd/audible-incoming-traffic-warnings.md" >}})